 I was really looking forward to getting my hands on this collection.
 It definitely did not disappoint.
 I like a bright polish occasionally for summer, but I like these dusty shades even more.
 I think there is a color in this collection for everyone, and that’s what I really like about it.
 Some shades definitely give me summer vibes while others might be great for the end of summer.
 The formulas of all these shades are also great, so honestly, you can’t go wrong with this collection!

-Updated update: One of my followers on Instagram explained to me what is going on with this collection and why some stores have nine shades and others only six: In North America, Essie has a salon line and a drugstore line.
+Updated: One of my followers on Instagram explained to me what is going on with this collection and why some stores have nine shades and others only six: In North America, Essie has a salon line and a drugstore line.
 The drugstore line will feature all nine polishes, this is why you will find all nine shades at CVS and Walgreens.
 The salon line collection will only contain the six shades listed above.
-This is the reason websites like Beyond Polish and Polish Pick will only sell six shades.